Jönköping International Business School

 Individual study plan

 For each doctoral student an individual study plan is constructed in cooperation between the doctoral student and his or her supervisors.
 The progression of the doctoral student is evaluated yearly and the doctoral student´s contract is renewed on the condition that the doctoral student is making progress with his/her studies and thesis in accordance with the individual study plan.
-The doctoral student shall keep the supervisors informed on a continuous basis of the progress of the work on the thesis and other studies in relation to the individual study plan and in accordance with the supervisor´s instructions.